emoacht/Monitorian/README.md

  - The name of a name/value pair must correspond to that in the default `Resources.resx` file to override it.

 ## History

+Ver 3.12 2022-7-4

+ - Enable mouse horizontal wheel to change brigtness concurrently (except that in unison)

 Ver 3.11 2022-6-2